devilAPI/Make-Wikipedia-Great-Again/README.md

 ## What is this?
 This is a proxy Software, for wikipedia.
 It applies custom Style Sheets, so wikipedia looks good!

-## Is this secure?
-Yes it is!
-We wont spy through your requests!
-You can look in the code!

-## Known Bugs
-- Articles from the Homepage (except "From today's featured article") dont load or are broken.

 ## Using MWGA

 ### Selfhosting using Vercel (ZEIT.CO) (not recommended)